General School Information

 How will the school prepare and support my child when joining the school and transferring to a new school?

-We encourage all new children to visit the school prior to starting.
+- We encourage all new children to visit the school prior to starting.
 Staff may visit the child at home or in their current school prior to transition.
-There is close liaison with staff at preschool settings and Colebrook Junior School for all pupils at transition times.
+There is close liaison with staff at preschool settings and Colebrook Junior School for all pupils at key transition points.
 All relevant information is shared between schools to ensure the best possible start for the pupil.
-In addition to the usual induction programme, additional visits for SEN children may be arranged, if appropriate.
+In addition to the usual induction programme, additional visits for SEND children may be arranged, if appropriate.
 We may prepare social stories or visual resources if necessary.
-If your child has a Statement, an annual review meeting may be used as a transition meeting.
+If your child has an EHC Plan, an annual review meeting may be used as a transition meeting.

-How are the school’s resources allocated and matched to children’s SEN needs?
+How are the school’s resources allocated and matched to children’s SEND needs?

 How is the decision made about what type and how much support my child will receive?